shandukaniradzilani/assessment-1-/README.md

 3. Click the "Submit" button.
 4. The app will display the name of a famous person who lived to that age or longer.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this app, feel free to submit a pull request.

 ## Understanding the Code

-Our app revolves around `MainActivity`.
-This is where all the magic happens!
+The app revolves around `MainActivity`.
 It's in charge of managing user interactions and refreshing the UI.

-Inside `MainActivity`, we've got a few key players:
+Inside `MainActivity`, there are a few key players:

 - `ageInput`: This is an `EditText` field.
 Users can type in an age here.
 - `submitButton`: This is a `Button`.
 When users click it, the app checks the age they typed into `ageInput`.
 Then, it updates the `resultss` TextView to show the name of a famous person who lived to that age or longer.